Ajaz Patel

 Ajaz Yunus Patel (born 21 October 1988) is a New Zealand cricketer who plays for Central Districts in domestic cricket.
 He emigrated with his family from Mumbai when he was eight years old, and was formerly a left-arm seam bowler.
 Patel is a slow left-arm orthodox spin bowler.

 He made his international debut for the New Zealand cricket team in October 2018.
 He was the first Muslim from New Zealand to play for the national team.
 The following month, he made his Test debut for New Zealand, taking five wickets in the second innings.
 In May 2020, New Zealand Cricket awarded him with a central contract, ahead of the 2020–21 season.

 In December 2021, in the second Test against India, Patel became the third bowler in Test cricket to take all ten wickets in an innings.
 Jim Laker and Anil Kumble were the others to do so.
 However, New Zealand still met with a heavy defeat in the match.
-This makes Patel the only one of the mentioned three to end up on the losing side after this achievement.
+This makes Patel the only one of the three to end up on the losing team after this achievement.